 We are making available a MATLAB implementation of a machine learning algorithm for rapidly learning the optimal sampling pattern for MRI.

-In a forthcoming publication, “Fast Data-Driven Learning of MRI Sampling Pattern for Large Scale Problems,”, now available as a preprint in arXiv, we propose a new learning algorithm, called bias-accelerated subset selection (BASS), for learning an efficacious sampling pattern in accelerated parallel MRI.
-The approach is applicable when two conditions are met:
+In a related publication cited below, we propose a new learning algorithm for learning an efficacious sampling pattern in accelerated parallel MRI.
+The approach, called bias-accelerated subset selection (BASS), is applicable when two conditions are met:

 - A set of fully sampled Cartesian k-space data of specific anatomy is available for training;